Modern Middlewares for Automated Vehicles: A Tutorial: Automotive Middlewares

 To ensure security, AUTOSAR \ac{AP} contains functional clusters for cryptography, firewall, and intrusion detection.
 These clusters enable encryption of \ac{IVN} traffic, ensure that all machines only expose necessary ports to the \ac{IVN} and attempt to detect intrusion attempts \cite{autosar_ap_explanation_sw_arch}.

 The \ac{UCM} functional cluster in AUTOSAR \ac{AP} performs package management functions.
-It supports operations such as updating, installing, removing, and keeping records, similar to traditional package managers. \ac{UCM} maintains a local registry of packages, which serve as the units of installation within the AUTOSAR \ac{AP}.
+It supports operations such as updating, installing, removing, and keeping records, similar to traditional package managers. \ac{UCM} maintains a local registry of packages, which serve as the installation units within the AUTOSAR \ac{AP}.
 Using this mechanism, \ac{OTA} updates can be applied \cite{henle_architecture_2022,autosar_consortium_explanation_2023}.

-AUTOSAR Adaptive also offers clusters for persistence in vehicles, automatic configuration of the \ac{IVN}, time syncing, diagnostic services, logging and efficient data transmission using raw data streams. \cref{fig:adaptivePlatform} depicts a comprehensive overview of all functional clusters specified in AUTOSAR \ac{AP}.
+AUTOSAR Adaptive also offers clusters for persistence in vehicles, automatic configuration of \ac{IVN}, time syncing, diagnostic services, logging, and efficient data transmission using raw data streams. \cref{fig:adaptivePlatform} presents a comprehensive overview of all functional clusters specified in AUTOSAR \ac{AP}.

+Due to the closed-source nature of AUTOSAR \ac{AP}, publicly available performance evaluations remain rare, with existing literature consisting largely of industry publications and offering few direct comparisons to other middlewares.
+One such rare comparative effort is presented by \citeauthor{schulik_efficient_2025} in a non-peer-reviewed publication, who propose a function interface for \ac{ROS 2} and AUTOSAR \ac{AP} to integrate a single application into both frameworks and evaluate the behavior of both systems \cite{schulik_efficient_2025}.
+Their results indicate that \ac{ROS 2} exhibits higher memory consumption, increased CPU load, and lower application-level runtime performance within this integrated setup.